Schedule

 Prior to creating a schedule, a tournament must be created with team entries and divisions.
 Please see the tournament section to learn how to get started with a tournament.
 Once teams and divisions are created, review the tournament Seed Chart to verify teams and divisions are set up as intended.

-Round-robin tournaments the default lane selection follows the lanes published in the NAFA schedules.
-When hosting 2 single day tournaments it is desirable to swap the lanes for Day 2.
+For round robin tournaments the default lane selection follows the lanes published in the NAFA schedules.
+When hosting 2, single day tournaments it is desirable to swap the lanes for Day 2.

-Select the checkbox "Reverse Round Robin Lanes" to set the lanes to the reverse as published in the NAFA schedules.
+Enable the option "Reverse Round Robin Lanes" to set the lanes to the reverse as published in the NAFA schedules when generating the schedule.
 This allows teams to have a flow across the 2 days more in line with a multi-day tournament.

 The schedule shows the details of all races happening for the tournament.
 This screen allows you to see the details of each race including left and right lane competitors, division, breakout, format and time both club and team have for breaks prior and coming up.